rlowden22/decision-tree-analysis/README.md

 ## Theoretical Analysis

-### Entropy, Information Gain, and Gini Impurity ??
+### Splitting Data: Entropy, Information Gain, and Gini Impurity

 In order to understand machine learning algorithm growth over time, such as the decision tree algorithm, it's important to understand how the algorithm is making decisions to split a dataset.
 The decision tree CART algorithm's goal is to split a dataset so it's classified correctly, using the features as information for splitting.
-In order to split, under the hood, the algoritm calculated entropy, information gain, and gini impurity to make those decisions.
+In order to split, under the hood, the algoritm calculates entropy, information gain, and gini impurity to make decisions.

-I will start with entropy, since it is a concept that is vital to explain imformation gain and gini impurity.
+Entropy is vital to explain imformation gain and gini impurity.
 Entropy is a measurement of disorder and is fundemental in many fields including thermodynamics and infomation theory.
 It is calculated with the following formula:

 $$
 \text{Entropy}(S) = - \sum_{c \in C} p(c) \log_2 p(c)